Aider-AI/aider/docs/benchmarks.md

 that OpenAI may be load balancing their API across a number of slightly different instances of the model?

-For some exercises, some of these variable responses pass the unit tests while other variants do not.
+For certain exercises, some of these variable responses pass the unit tests while other variants do not.
 Results for exercises like this, which are "on the bubble", are therefore a bit random, depending on which variant OpenAI returns.